iams3cond/misc/assignments/assignment3/handout.md

 well known greedy algorithm for constructing minimal spanning trees (MSTs) -- which will ultimately be implemented on top of the graph class you write.

-This assignment is broken down into two (three?) phases.
+This assignment is broken down into three phases.   //TODO TODO: four phases -- one of which is optional (for extra credit).

 ## Phase 1: implement a `DisjointSet` forest